Lifting homotopy T-algebra maps to strict maps: Algebras over a monad

-Graded algebraic theories are extended similarly to the simplicial context: Regarding the category of finite sets as a simplicially enriched category with discrete mapping objects, a simplicial algebraic theory is just a product preserving functor $(\FinSet^S)^{\op}\rightarrow \cT$ to a simplicially enriched category $\cT$ which is essentially surjective as an ordinary functor.
+Graded algebraic theories are extended similarly to the simplicial context: Regarding the category of finite sets as a simplicially enriched category with discrete mapping objects, a simplicial algebraic theory is just a product preserving functor $(\FinSet^S)^{\op}\rightarrow \cT$ to a simplicially enriched category $\cT$ which is essentially surjective.
 Similarly, a $T$-model in a simplicially enriched category $\cC$ with finite products is just a product preserving simplicial functor $\cT\rightarrow \cC$.

 \begin{example} Each of the examples listed in \Cref{ex:theories} and their graded counterparts naturally defines a simplicial theory.
-The $\cT$-models in simplicial sets are respectively equivalent to the categories of simplicial groups, simplicial abelian groups, et cetera. \end{example}
+The $\cT$-models in simplicial sets are equivalent to their simplicial analogues. \end{example}

 \begin{prop} Let $T$ be the simplicial monad acting on $\sSet^S$ associated to an $S$-graded simplicial algebraic theory $\cT$.
 Then the category $\sSet^S_T$ of $T$-algebras is a bicomplete simplicial category with tensor defined by \eqref{eqn:tensor}.